 - The Open Public Meetings Act How it Applies to Washington Cities, Counties, and Special Purpose Districts, MRSC Report No. 60, revised, June 2014 - Covers who is subject to Act, procedural requirements, executive sessions, exemptions, and penalties, and identifies relevant case law and attorney general opinions.

-- Public Records Act for Washington Cities, Counties, and Special Purpose Districts, MRSC Report No. 61, revised, June 2014 - Because the legislature routinely updates the Public Records Act statutes, and because the courts issue many decisions each year interpreting the statutes, MRSC has chosen to update this publication as needed.
+- Public Records Act for Washington Cities, Counties, and Special Purpose Districts, MRSC Report No. 61, revised frequently - Provides a basic outline of the Public Records Act (PRA) and the procedures to follow when responding to PRA requests for documents.

 - Guidelines and Best Practices for Social Media Use in Washington State, Office of the Governor, 2012

 Handbooks for Elected Officials